 One set of clauses

-The Existing SCCs are comprised of two separate sets of clauses: one for controller to controller transfers and another for controller to processor transfers.
+The existing SCCs comprise of two separate sets of clauses: one for controller to controller transfers and another for controller to processor transfers.
 Conversely, the New SCCs adopt a "modular" approach, wherein the terms relating to all types of transfer are set out in the same document.
 It will be for the parties to determine which sections of the New SCCs are most relevant to their transfer.

 Whereas only two parties could enter into the Existing SCCs at one time, more than two parties can adhere to the New SCCs.
 Additionally, where parties have already entered into the New SCCs, a third party will now be able to subsequently accede to the New SCCs by virtue of a new docking clause.
 This should limit the number of separate contracts that businesses need to enter into when making international transfers.